KaikaiZhao/KaikaiZhao.github.io/_posts/2019-07-26-Exponential-Family.md

     \end{aligned}\tag{4}
 $$

-Let's see what happens if we take second derivative,
+Let's see what will happen if we take second derivative,

 $$
     \begin{aligned}